 The primary reason why many — if not all — free music downloading apps have been taken down from the app store is copyright issues.
 Downloading music for free without the authorization of the artists and authors is basically piracy.
 If you love an artist that much, the best you can do is support them by buying their songs or albums.

 However, if your budget is tight and you don’t want to be limited to listening to only a few artists and select songs, then we suggest you really consider music streaming apps.
 After all, they offer a legit way to listen to music.
 These apps also do not require huge storage space.
 Apps such as Spotify, SoundCloud, and Deezer, among others, let you save songs and add them to playlists for free while you’re connected to the Internet.
 If you’re willing to pay a few bucks for a premium subscription, you can save songs so you can listen to them when you’re offline.
 But if you need to use a song or sound clip for a project, such as a film, you will need the actual music files.
 This is when you will really need to download them.
 The best way to do so is purchasing them.

-Furthermore, we also suggest you download an Android cleaner app such as Outbyte Android Care.
+Furthermore, we also suggest you download an Android cleaner app.
 This app will clean your storage of junk files and boost your device’s RAM so you can enjoy smooth performance while playing and listening to your favorite music.